PerfectExamples/Multiple-Server-Instances-Demo/README.md

 }
 ```

-The API will respond with {"success": true} (or false if it failed)
+The API will respond with {"success": true} (or false if it encountered any errors)

 ### /set/delivered